Warm up with Big Joe’s Chicken Cacciatore

 Salt and pepper the chicken and then dredge in flour.
 In a large Dutch oven pan, add ½ the oil heat over medium-high heat.
-Brown the chicken in batches about 5 – 7 minutes per side.
+Brown the chicken in batches for about 5 – 7 minutes per side.
 Once golden brown remove chicken and set aside.

 Discard excess oil, but don’t scrape the pan.
-Add remaining oil and once oil is hot add celery, onions, carrots, mushrooms and bell pepper.
+Add remaining oil and once the oil is hot add celery, onions, carrots, mushrooms, and bell pepper.
 Reduce heat to medium – medium-low and stir vegetables scraping the bottom of the pan to get all the pieces up.
 Cook vegetables for a total of 10 – 12 minutes.

 Add garlic and oregano and cook for another 2 – 3 minutes.
-Add the red wine and increase heat to high.
+Add the red wine and increase the heat to high.
 Stir constantly adding tomato paste.
-Mix sauce well, add tomatoes, lower the heat to low and simmer, stirring occasionally.
+Mix sauce well, add tomatoes, lower the heat to low, and simmer, stirring occasionally.
 Add capers and simmer partially covered for 45 minutes.
 Preheat the oven to 350 degrees.

 Add chicken back to pan, cover, and place in oven, cook for about 35 minutes.
 Remove chicken from pan to plate, cover with foil to keep warm.
 Skim off excess fat from the surface.
 Bring the pan over high heat on the stove to a quick boil to reduce the sauce.
 Add parsley.
 Stir and then ladle sauce over chicken and serve.
 Serves 6.